 - Monitoring the national and metro security situation regularly

 - Helping guests transfer to alternate hotels both in and outside of Thailand if they prefer to leave

 While the bombing culprit has yet to be caught, and the reason behind the bombing has yet to be revealed, one thing is for sure: locals, tourists, and a tourist site, (also an active Thai cultural site,) were the immediate targets of this attack.
-Accordingly, hotels going on alert and increasing security are not only entirely appropriate, but necessary.
-The fact that the Hyatt was even slightly damaged by this bombing is unnerving and will cause considerable consternation for its patrons, staff, and owners.
+Accordingly, hotels going on alert and increasing security is not only entirely appropriate, but fully necessary.
+The fact that the Hyatt was damaged by this bombing is unnerving and will cause considerable consternation for its patrons, staff, and owners.